 |

-Payment by buyers will be accepted by cash , bankers' draft, guaranteed or cleared cheque ( in £ Sterling, drawn on a UK bank), Delta, Visa or Mastercard, subject to the usual checks, but no goods will be available for removal until all payment is cleared.
-Bank transfer can also be used, with the buyer paying all fees.
+" Payment by buyers will be accepted by bank transfer, Visa or Mastercard, UK debit card, or (the worst option) cleared cheque ( in £ Sterling, drawn on a UK bank), but no goods will be available for removal until all payment is cleared.
+Inter-currency bank transfer of a small-to-medium amount is not accepted because of the proportionately high charges involved.

 Prompt payment is essential.
-Until payment is cleared the lot is left in the catalogue, but deemed to be sold subject to clearance.
-In the event of slow payment, VEMIA reserves the right to offer the item to the next bidder, and hold the original bidder responsible for any loss.
+In the event of non-payment within a reasonable time, VEMIA reserves the right to offer the item to the next bidder, and hold the original bidder responsible for any loss.

 All payments must be in pounds Sterling (GBP).
-Bank details:- Nat West, 133 High Street, Crediton, Devon EX17 3DT
+Bank details:- Lloyds Bank, High Street, Exeter

 |